-Watch this audio slideshow of a Lutheran confirmation, a longstanding tradition in Iceland.
-Most commonly between Easter and Whitsun 14-year-olds confirm their faith in God and then invite their friends and family to a party.
+Watch an audio slideshow of a Lutheran confirmation, a longstanding tradition in Iceland.
+Between Easter and Whitsun 14-year-olds confirm their faith in God and then invite their friends and family to a party.
 It is a coming-of-age ceremony and calls for a celebration.

 The annual appearance of the giant snowman on the town square in Akureyri is a sign for locals that Easter is near.
 At home, an invitation or two for confirmation parties is waiting in their mailbox.